Caribe Hilton Hotel: History

-In early 1946, as part of the Puerto Rican industrialization effort known as Operation Bootstrap, the Puerto Rico Industrial Development Co. decided to erect a modern luxury hotel.
-The facility would be owned by the Commonwealth of Puerto Rico, but leased to the multinational hospitality operator that provided the best bid.
+In early 1946, as part of the Puerto Rican industrialization effort known as Operation Bootstrap, the Puerto Rico Industrial Development Corporation decided to erect a modern luxury hotel.
+The facility would be owned by the Commonwealth of Puerto Rico, but leased to the multinational hospitality operator that provided the best price offer.
 The hotel would have 300 bedrooms and the necessary ancillary facilities, and be located adjacent to Fortín de San Gerónimo in Puerta de Tierra.

-A competition was held to select the design, with three architectural firms in Puerto Rico invited: Schimmelpfennig, Ruiz y González; The Office of Henry Klumb; and Toro Ferrer.
+A competition was held to select the design, with three architectural firms in Puerto Rico invited: Schimmelpfennig, the office of Henry Klumb, and Toro Ferrer.
 Two additional firms from Florida were also invited to participate: Frederick G. Seelman from Palm Beach and Robert Swartburg from Miami.
 These two firms submitted Spanish Renaissance-style designs, while the three Puerto Rican firms presented modern designs inspired by the International style.
 The final design chosen was by Toro Ferrer, who also designed the Modern Movement-style Supreme Court Building in San Juan.

-To operate the hotel, the Puerto Rico Industrial Development Co. invited seven leading American hotel firms.
-Conrad Hilton, being from New Mexico, opened his letter back with "Mi estimado amigo" and won over the Puerto Ricans.

-The creation of the hotel represented a partnership between the Puerto Rican government and U.S business.
+To operate the hotel, the Puerto Rico Industrial Development Corporation invited seven leading American hotel firms.
+Conrad Hilton, being from New Mexico, responded with "Mi estimado amigo" and won over the Puerto Ricans.
+The creation of the hotel represented a partnership between the Puerto Rican government and US business.
 Americans viewed the creation of the hotel as a symbol of their power to create material progress.
 A majority of Puerto Rican citizens did not approve of the decision to build the hotel.
 They believed that the public funds would have better suited the island inhabitants if they were invested in improving education and social welfare.
 San Juan's fire chief of the time disapproved the government's decision to "degrade itself by buying tourists."
 Articles published by El Mundo in 1952 saw the American tourists as selfish people who did not care about the island and ones who will in the future convince the Puerto Rican people to serve them.